Brazil

 Typically, we apply three rounds of examinations selecting our Olympic delegation.
 The first round takes place in the registered schools and is applied by the high-school teachers.
 The first test has 30 multiple choice questions and has only eliminatory character.
 The first phase usually occurs in late March.

 After the registration of students in our online system, short listing the selected students for the second phase is done.
-Our guidelines state that approximately 5% of the best students are qualified for the second phase of the OBB.
+Our guidelines state that approximately 5% of the best students are qualified for the second phase of the NBO.

 The second round contains 100 multiple choice questions and is applied by state coordinators throughout Brazil.
 After its application, answer sheets are sent online to Instituto Butantan for grading.
 The sixteen top-ranked students are selected for the third and final round.